Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Discussion and outlook

-Last but not least, let us remind that the phase diagram of the Kekul{\'e}-Heisenberg model is different from that of the standard Kitaev-Heisenberg model in that on top of the FM and the AFM ordered states, the Kiteav-Heisenberg phase diagram hosts two other magnetic states, i.e., zigzag and stripy phases, while in the Kekul{\'e}-Heisenberg phase diagram these two states are replaced with plaquette VBS phases.
+Lastly, it's important to emphasize that the phase diagram of the Kekul{\'e}-Heisenberg model differs significantly from that of the standard Kitaev-Heisenberg model.
+While the Kitaev-Heisenberg model features both Ferromagnetic and Antiferromagnetic ordered states, as well as two additional magnetic states, zigzag and stripy phases, the Kekul{\'e}-Heisenberg phase diagram replaces these zigzag and stripy phases with plaquette VBS phases.
+This distinction highlights the unique effects of the Kekul{\'e} modifications on the system’s quantum phase behavior, introducing new complexities and phenomena to explore.